HomeArticlesGuideVitamin & Micronutrient Guide

 Fluid needs vary more than most of the fixed vitamin RDAs above, because they respond directly to body size, activity level and environmental heat rather than sitting at a stable population-wide number.
 The Water Intake Calculator takes your body weight, daily active minutes, and climate setting (temperate, hot or humid) to produce a target in liters, milliliters and standard 8oz glasses.

-A sedentary adult in a temperate climate might land around 2.5–3 liters per day including fluid from food, while an active adult training outdoors in hot conditions can require well over 4 liters to offset sweat losses.
-Because this target moves with the season and your activity schedule, it's worth recalculating rather than treating one number as fixed year-round — the classic "eight glasses a day" rule is a reasonable floor for a low-activity, temperate-climate day, but not a ceiling for anyone training hard in summer heat.
+A sedentary adult in a temperate climate might land around 2.5 to 3 liters per day including fluid from food, while an active adult training outdoors in hot conditions can need well over 4 liters to offset sweat losses.
+Because this target moves with the season and your activity schedule, it's worth recalculating rather than treating one number as fixed year-round.
+The classic "eight glasses a day" rule works as a reasonable floor for a low-activity, temperate-climate day, but it's not a ceiling for anyone training hard in summer heat.

 Key Terms